Skip to main content

 Q4: Will I still need antiperspirant after surgery?

 A4: Most patients don't need antiperspirant after surgery.
-With apocrine glands removed, the odor problem is cured, and sweating typically decreases 30-50%.
+With apocrine glands removed, the odor problem typically sees long-term improvement (individual results may vary), and sweating typically decreases 30-50%.

 Q5: What if a hematoma is found at follow-up?